Disconnect24/dc24.xyz/_pages/about.markdown

   - ZenPowerBuilder

-  Bio not yet added
+  a huge geeky nerd who has motivation occasionally

   - MCNX

-  Hai im MCNX and I do stuff with the website until it breaks
+  She does stuff with the website until it breaks and then needs Spotlights help

   - RedBees